Rain Phoenix: Early life

 Phoenix was born Rain Joan of Arc Bottom in Crockett, Texas, the second child of John Lee Bottom and Arlyn Sharon (née Dunetz).
 Her mother was born in New York to Jewish parents from Russia.
-Her father was from California.
+Her father was from California, and was of mixed European heritage.
 Before Phoenix was born, her mother moved to California, meeting Phoenix's father while hitch-hiking.
 They married in 1969 and joined The Children of God cult working as missionaries in South America.
 It was there, at the age of three, that Phoenix (accompanied by elder brother River on guitar) first began to sing.
 They would perform on the streets of Caracas, Venezuela, while handing out Children of God flyers to passers by.
 The family set out for California in order for the children to enter the entertainment industry.
 In West Los Angeles, Phoenix and her siblings would perform on the streets for crowds of people.
 Arlyn took a job at NBC and eventually secured all five Phoenix children with an agent.

 Phoenix sang with brother River as an audience warm up act on the show Real Kids (1982).
 Various bit parts followed in TV shows, including an episode of Amazing Stories in 1986 (billed sometimes as Rainbow Phoenix) and Family Ties in 1987.
 Also in 1987, Phoenix landed a part in the feature film Maid to Order alongside Ally Sheedy.

 At 15, Phoenix returned to her roots in music and formed the band Aleka's Attic with her then 17-year-old brother River.
 River, along with bass player Josh McKay, wrote music and lyrics while Rain sang backup.
 The band secured gigs in and around their home town of Gainesville, Florida.
 By this time, River's career had taken off and so the band was often put on hold for River's demanding schedule.
 In 1988, Aleka's Attic were signed to a development deal with Island Records and in 1989 released the track "Across The Way" on a benefit album for the animal rights group PETA.
 In 1991, they made a tour of east coast clubs and colleges.
 At this time, Phoenix joined her brother River on the set of his tenth movie, My Own Private Idaho.
 She met director Gus Van Sant, to whom River suggested she would be perfect for a role in his upcoming project, a film adaptation of Tom Robbins's cult novel Even Cowgirls Get the Blues.
 She was cast as head cowgirl Bonanza Jellybean, alongside Uma Thurman.